junxit/us-congress-bills-116/metadata.md

 - 2019-01-11 — Introduced in House
 - 2019-01-11 — Introduced in House
 - 2019-01-11 — Referred to the House Committee on the Judiciary.
+- 2019-01-22 — Considered under suspension of the rules. (consideration: CR H967-970)
+- 2019-01-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+498.
+- 2019-01-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-01-22 — Mr. Johnson (GA) moved to suspend the rules and pass the bill.
+- 2019-01-22 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H967-968)
+- 2019-01-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H967-968)